magneticio/vamp/docs/content/reference/breeds.md

   # at runtime either by Vamp or the user.

   URL: jdbc://$db.host:$db.ports.port/schema/foo

-  # Example of a value that will be interpolated before deployment.

 dependencies:
   db: mysql

   # This is shortened for db: name: mysql.